karenying/blog.karenying.com/content/posts/2020-11-17--pixels-vs-bricks.md

 ![css modern](/media/socialImages/pixels-vs-bricks.png)

 From pixels to bricks, Figma to CAD, Bootstrap to brutalist, it's easy to see similarities between web design and architecture -- both are the process and product of structural elements we see on the daily, the former digital, and the latter physical.
-They are functional, with space for creativity and the potential to inspire and envoke feelings.
+They are functional, with space for creativity and the potential to inspire and invoke feelings.

 In this post, we chronologically examine the history of web design through the lens of architecture.